Tarrant County Inmate Search

 Why the CID Matters and How It Improves Accuracy

 While name searches are supported, CID-based searches reduce ambiguity.
-Common names or misspellings can produce confusing lists, but the CID—assigned by the county—ties directly to the person’s jail file.
-If you have the CID, use it first; if you don’t, start with a last-name search and refine by first name or by reviewing each result’s demographic markers.
+Common names or misspellings can produce confusing result lists, but the CID—assigned by the county—ties directly to the person’s jail file.
+If you have the CID, use it first; if you do not, start with a last-name search and refine by first name or by reviewing each result’s identifying details.

 Confirming Custody vs. Holds and Detainers

-A result can show someone in custody at the Tarrant County Corrections Center while also listing other-agency active bookings or holds (for example, a parole violation or outside-agency warrant).
-A hold means the person might remain in custody despite posting bond on a local charge, because another agency has legal priority to take custody.
-Reading both Active Bookings and Other Agency Active Bookings keeps you from misinterpreting why someone remains in jail.
+A result can show someone in custody at the Tarrant County Corrections Center while also listing other-agency active bookings or holds, such as a parole violation or outside-agency warrant.
+A hold can mean the person remains in custody even after posting bond on a local charge, because another agency has legal priority to take custody.
+Reading both Active Bookings and Other Agency Active Bookings helps explain why someone may still appear in jail status.

 Last Name and First Name